 But if you prefer to vote in person, you’re not alone, and health experts say you shouldn’t let the pandemic stop you from doing so.

-“I don’t think it’s any riskier than going to the grocery store, unless someone’s standing in line next to you not wearing a mask, and at that point you have to use a bit of judgement, just like at the store — try to distance yourself, and come back at another time if that’s feasible,” says Dr. Eric Sachinwalla, medical director of Infection Prevention and Control at Einstein Medical Center Philadelphia.
+“I don’t think it’s any riskier than going to the grocery store, unless someone’s standing in line next to you not wearing a mask, and at that point you have to use a bit of judgment, just like at the store — try to distance yourself, and come back at another time if that’s feasible,” says Dr. Eric Sachinwalla, medical director of Infection Prevention and Control at Einstein Medical Center Philadelphia.

 Choose a sanitizer containing at least 60% alcohol.
 Note: Electronic voting equipment can be damaged by disinfectants.
 Don’t put sanitizer on voting equipment, and make sure your hands are dry before touching it.